lavanda888boy/Hermes/README.md

 JWT_LIFETIME_MINUTES=30
 ```

 All of the secrets are required only by the **IncidentRegistrationService** and **AdminAuthnticationService**.
 The **NotificationPreferencesService** only needs to contain the MongoDb connection data.
 This file should be placed at the root of each service directory.

+In addition to the `.env` file you should provide the **IncidentRegistrationService** with the `hermes-firebase-adminsdk.json` file.
+For that you need to create a Firebase project and proceed as described in the official documentation: https://firebase.google.com/docs/admin/setup#c.
+Finally, place the downloaded JSON file into the `IncidentRegistrationService` folder under the name `hermes-firebase-adminsdk.json`.

 1. Once you are finished with the previous steps run the following command from the `ServerBackend` folder (or open the `ServerBackend` solution in Visual Studio):